wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Showcases/Awesome-DataVis.md

 - [DecorativeBackgrounds #Project#](https://github.com/Mamboleoo/DecorativeBackgrounds): A collection of decorative animated background shapes powered by WebGL and TweenMax

 - [Pure CSS Francine](https://github.com/cyanharlow/purecss-francine): HTML/CSS drawing in the style of an 18th-century oil painting.
 Hand-coded entirely in HTML & CSS.

+# Map

+- [Gio.js #Project#](https://github.com/syt123450/giojs): Gio.js is an open source library for web 3D globe data visualization built with Three.js.
+What makes Gio.js different is that it is simple to use Gio.js to customize a 3D data visualization model in a declarative way, add your own data, and integrate it into your own modern web application.